Maryland Institute College of Art is on a 16-acre campus in the urban setting of Baltimore, Maryland, not far from Washington and DC.

 Maryland Institute College of Art is patroled 24 hours a day by trained security.
 The Maryland Institute College of Art campus has emergency telephones or alarms for students to use anytime of day or night.
 The school also has student security patrols.

 Maryland Institute College of Art offers late-night transportation or safety escorts for students.
-Campus housing is secure and dorms can only be accessed with secure key cards.
+Dorms can only be accessed with secure key cards so that students can feel confident that they are safe in on-campus housing.

 Additionally, Maryland Institute College of Art has self-defense education, 24-hour building security, safety awareness programs, campus patrols by city police, Rave Guardian mobile app.